 Physical Sensations and Sound

-For physical sensations, keep in mind: don't describe what you aren't familiar with.
-If you've never kissed a guy/girl, your characters can still kiss, just don't describe what they feel like when they're doing it (if your story is PG, you should probably follow that advice anyway).
+For physical sensations, keep in mind: don't describe what you aren't familiar with, at least not without intensive research.
 If a character is getting a leg cut off, then you can assume it's painful.
 If you want more detail, please don't learn this firsthand.
 Go on the internet and search or a 'true survivor' story like 'I sawed off my own leg while surrounded by a pack of wolverines on Mount Everest'.
 Reader's Digest always has plenty of those.
 Remember, in the words of Doug Rendall, "'you never know until you try' works for most unknowns, but 'I wonder if it hurts to saw off the tip of my tongue' is probably not one of them".

 Thesaurus: Friend or Ally?